Dry Eye Sydrome,causes and treatment

 If you experience mild and rare dry eyes, you can control the condition by using over-the-counter eye drops and rinsing the eyelid frequently.
 Artificial eye drops are sold in pharmacies.
 There are many types of these available, so it is recommended that you seek advice from your doctor beforehand.

 There are many different brands available, making it difficult to choose which is the best eye drops for you.
-Washing your eyelids often and using over-the-counter eye drops or other lubricating treatments may help you deal with your dry eyes.
-Even though your eyes don’t feel dry, you should still take eye drops regularly if you have a chronic illness.
+Deal with your dry eyes by routinely washing your eyelids and applying over-the-counter eye drops or other lubricating treatments.
+If you have a chronic condition, even if your eyes do not feel dry, you should nevertheless routinely use eye drops.

 Fish and flax seeds are good sources of omega-3 fatty acids, which have been shown to alleviate dry eye problems.
 Omega-3 alleviates irritation in the eyes, resulting in more and better tears.